magicsandbox-ai/magicsandbox/apps/Docs/apps.md

 ### minCost (number) (default 0.001)

 Minimum cost in dollars required to call your App or Function.
-Must be at least $0.001.
+Must be between $0.001 and $1.00.

 ### finalCost (number)